 - publish the names and contact details for the designated safeguarding lead/s and any deputy designated safeguarding leads. - as part of the induction programme for all new members of staff, including newly qualified teachers, provide safeguarding and child protection training.
 Staff new to the school, like their established colleagues, will be expected to read and understand Keeping Children Safe in Education (2023) Part One and be familiar with our safeguarding and child protection policy, the behaviour policy, the staff code of conduct and be familiar with the safeguarding response to children absent from Education.
 Temporary staff will be made aware of the safeguarding policies and procedures and the school will ensure that staff provided by other agencies have received the required child protection and safeguarding training, commensurate with their roles, before being deployed. - provide all staff with appropriate safeguarding and child protection training which is updated regularly.
 In addition, all staff will receive safeguarding and child protection updates as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-School leaders will keep a record of staff induction and training - If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, then: this should be referred to the headteacher or principal - Where a head teacher is also the sole proprietor of an independent school it is now mandatory to report to the LADO.
+School leaders will keep a record of staff induction and training - If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff and volunteers) posing a risk of harm to children, then: this should be referred to the headteacher.